top of page

 5. Acrylic Court Surfaces

-Ball Bounce and Speed on Acrylic Court Surfaces
+Ball Bounce and Speed

-Acrylic court surfaces provide a hard and smooth playing surface with a consistent and medium-fast pace.
+Acrylic court provide a hard and smooth playing surface with a consistent and medium-fast pace.
 They are great to minimize unpredictable bounces and to provide players with a true, reliable court experience.

 Impact on Tennis Players

-The acrylic surface is quite hard on the joints, similar to hard courts, but it does not provide the players with any additional risks.
+The acrylic one is quite hard on the joints, similar to hard courts, but it does not provide the players with any additional risks.
 It rewards big servers and players who like quick movements with good reflexes.

 Conclusion

-Well, it depends on what you're after.
 Standard clay courts are known for their slower speed of play and higher bounce than other surfaces.
 While natural grass courts allow for speedy rallies, they can quickly turn into a mud pits.
 Hard court surfaces are considered the friendliest for professional tennis events.

-But at the end of the day, it's all about personal preference and what you're feeling in the moment.
+At the end of the day, it’s all about personal preference and what you’re feeling in the moment.